We love nothing more than a mini-break from Singapore. Here's where we fancy hanging out on a beach with the kiddos...

 2.5 hours by ferry including land transfer

 The original Robinson Crusoe experience, we still love coming to Nikoi Island here despite several other private island resorts that have sprung up.
 We like the houses on the north side of the island as they catch the best breeze.
 This breeze can be pretty full-on if you visit over December and January but it sure beats stillness and mosquitoes – the nets are not just for decoration.
-Best done with a group of mates.
-Having said that, we’ve done this with a five-week old infant and extended family and had an ace time.
-It can be a thumb twiddle for the kids if it rains so be sure to pack some back up entertainment.
+This place is best done with a group of mates but, having said that, we’ve done this with a five-week old infant and extended family and had an ace time.
+It can be a thumb twiddle for the kids if it rains so be sure to pack some back-up entertainment.
 But there is all that sand – even when you’re ‘inside’ watching a movie.

 Under 4 hours by car and speedboat

 You just can’t top the water and sand here.
 The white against turquoise is like a postcard and it doesn’t even matter what the accommodation is like (it’s good!) because you’re going to spend all your time either on that white or in that blue.
 Check out Rawa Island Resort: the first thing your kids will notice is the big slide attached to the pier, directing bodies into that stunning water.
 Bring a mask and snorkel and don’t forget to coat your back in sunscreen because you will be looking down at the sea life and coral for ages.